The ultimate guide to bitcoin-backed Loans

 Bitcoin loans offer an alternative to selling bitcoin to cover these expenses.
 With a collateralized loan, miners can access the dollars they need to cover their costs, while still capturing the gains from the bitcoin that they earned.

-A bitcoin loan combined with other financial services, such as bitcoin custody, buying and selling, and futures contracts, give miners many different options to hedge risks if the mining landscape becomes more competitive, or if the price of bitcoin crashes making it temporarily unprofitable to mine.
+A bitcoin loan combined with other financial services, such as bitcoin custody, buying and selling and futures contracts, give miners many different options to hedge risks if the mining landscape becomes more competitive, or if the price of bitcoin crashes making it temporarily unprofitable to mine.

 Increasing the number of available derivative markets and financial options for miners helps to grow the bitcoin ecosystem by allowing the mining industry to weather short-term shocks.

-With an Unchained Capital business account, mining companies can secure their own bitcoin in a 2-of-3 multisignature address where they hold a majority of the keys, can make OTC bitcoin trades, and can access USD using their bitcoin as collateral.
-Unchained Capital is becoming the one-stop shop for bitcoin-native financial services.
+With an Unchained business account, mining companies can secure their own bitcoin in a 2-of-3 multisignature address where they hold a majority of the keys, can make OTC bitcoin trades, and can access USD using their bitcoin as collateral.
+Unchained is becoming the one-stop shop for bitcoin-native financial services.

 Conclusion